Disentangling Decentralized Finance (DeFi) Compositions: Background and Definitions

 \subsection{Ethereum Account Types}

 Ethereum is currently the most important distributed ledger technology (blockchain) for DeFi services~\cite{Zetzsche:2020aa}.
-It differs from the Bitcoin blockchain conceptually as it implements the so-called ``account model'' with two different account types: an \textbf{externally owned account} ($EOA$) is a ``regular'' account controlled by a private key held by some user.
-A \textbf{code account} ($CA$), which is synonymous with the notion ``smart contract'', is an account controlled by a computer program, which is invoked by issuing a transaction with the code account as the recipient.
+It differs from the Bitcoin blockchain conceptually as it implements the so-called ``account model'' with two different account types.
+An \textit{externally owned account} ($EOA$) is a ``regular'' account controlled by a private key held by some user.
+A \textit{code account} ($CA$), which is synonymous with the notion ``smart contract'', is an account controlled by a computer program, which is invoked by issuing a transaction with the code account as the recipient.

-A \CA must always be initially called by an \textbf{external transaction} originating from an $EOA$, but a \CA can itself trigger other \CAs.
-In the latter case, the interaction, which is also known as ``message'', is denoted as an \textbf{internal transaction}.
-Several branches of internal transactions with varying depth can follow an external transaction, resulting in a cascade, which is also called \textbf{traces}.
+A \CA must always be initially called by an \textit{external transaction} originating from an $EOA$, but a \CA can itself trigger other \CAs.
+In the latter case, the interaction, which is also known as ``message'', is denoted as an \textit{internal transaction}.
+Several branches of internal transactions with varying depth can follow an external transaction, resulting in cascades, which altogether are called \textit{traces}.

-CAs allow users to implement application-layer protocols, which are essentially programs that can follow some standardized interface. \textbf{Tokens} are popular CA-based applications and a way to define arbitrary assets that can be transferred between accounts.
+\CAs allow users to implement application-layer protocols, which are essentially programs that can follow some standardized interface. \textit{Tokens} are popular \CA-based applications and a way to define arbitrary assets that can be transferred between accounts.
 The program behind a token manages token ownership and can implement a standardized interface like ERC20, which defines functions standardizing token transfer semantics.